Your browser is not optimized for viewing this website.

 with Joshua J. Conaway, Muskogee Campus

 Almost everyone can benefit from having a last will and testament.
 But going to a law firm to have a will drawn up can be expensive.
 The first half of this course will provide you with the detailed knowledge of what wills do, whether or not you need one, and how to make sure your will survives a legal challenge.
 During the second half of class, you'll draft your own will with the instructor's expert guidance.
+PLEASE NOTE THIS IS AN ONLINE CLASS THAT YOU MUST ZOOM TO ATTEND

-Grant Writing 2
+Grant Writing In-Depth

 with June Halfacre, Muskogee Campus